-Significant Accounting Policies There have been no changes to the Company's significant accounting policies described in the Annual Report on Form 10-K for Fiscal Year 2021 filed with the SEC on June 14, 2021, that have had a material impact on the Company's condensed consolidated financial statements and related notes.
+Significant Accounting Policies There have been no changes to the Company's significant accounting policies described in the Annual Report on Form 10-K for Fiscal Year 2022 filed with the SEC on July 13, 2022, that have had a material impact on the Company's condensed consolidated financial statements and related notes.

-Evaluation of Ability to Maintain Current Level of Operations In connection with the preparation of these condensed consolidated financial statements for the three months ended June 30, 2021, management evaluated whether there were conditions and events, considered in the aggregate, that raised substantial doubt about the Company's ability to meet its obligations as they became due over the next twelve months from the date of issuance of the Company's first quarter of Fiscal 2022 interim condensed consolidated financial statements.
-Management assessed that there were such conditions and events, including a history of recurring operating losses, negative cash flows from operating activities, the continued impact of the COVID-19 pandemic, volatility of the global oil and gas markets, a strong U.S. dollar in certain markets making its products more expensive in such markets and ongoing global geopolitical tensions.
-The Company incurred a net loss of \$2.2 million and used net cash in operating activities of \$10.1 million for the three months ended June 30, 2021.
-Cash used for working capital requirements for the quarter were primarily for increases in inventory, which was primarily due to the Company's intent to grow its long-term rental fleet from 10.6 MW to 21.1 MW during Fiscal 2022, as well as the delayed timing of accounts receivable collections due to the COVID-19 pandemic.
-Additionally, the Company used cash to replace parts under its reliability repair program established during the fourth quarter for Fiscal 2021.
-As of June 30, 2021, the Company had cash and cash equivalents of \$49.2 million, and outstanding debt of \$50.9 million at fair value (see Note 11 - Term Note Payable for further discussion of the outstanding debt).
+Evaluation of Ability to Maintain Current Level of Operations In connection with the preparation of these condensed consolidated financial statements for the three months ended June 30, 2022, management evaluated whether there were conditions and events, considered in the aggregate, that raised substantial doubt about the Company's ability to meet its obligations as they became due over the next twelve months from the date of issuance of the Company's first quarter of Fiscal 2023 interim condensed consolidated financial statements.
+Management assessed that there were such conditions and events, including a history of recurring operating losses, negative cash flows from operating activities, the continued negative impact of the volatility of the global oil and gas markets, a strong U.S. dollar in certain markets making our products more expensive in such markets, the COVID-19 pandemic, the Russian invasion of Ukraine, and ongoing global geopolitical tensions.
+The Company incurred a net loss of \$2.1 million and used net cash in operating activities of \$3.4 million for the three months ended June 30, 2022.
+Cash used for working capital requirements for the quarter was primarily for increased accounts payable payments to vendors during the three months ended June 30, 2022 compared to the three months ended June 30, 2021.
+As of June 30, 2022, the Company had cash and cash equivalents of \$16.9 million, outstanding debt of \$51.0 million at fair value (see Note 10 - Term Note Payable for further discussion of the outstanding debt), and inventory purchase commitments of approximately \$48.8 million through Fiscal 2023.
+Certain inventory delivery dates and related payments are not firmly scheduled; therefore, amounts under these firm purchase commitments will be payable upon the receipt of the related inventories and consequently may extend beyond 2023.